Go back to resources

 It’s hard to overstate just how much the AI revolution has transformed the tech world, especially for startups looking to enter the space.
 In 2023, Forbes’ top 50 AI companies — many of them startups — raised $27.2 billion in funding.

 But of course, funding alone doesn’t guarantee success.
 In a landscape where hundreds of AI startups are launched weekly and customers aren’t yet sure what AI means for them, how do you build a sticky AI-powered product and a scalable business?
 Advisors from ExponentialX share their observations on the challenges they’ve encountered and insights on how to navigate them.
+Watch full episode below.
+This article is a summary of key learnings.

 Challenge #1: AI is a crowded space and competition is fierce